Intimaria/Intimaria/README.md

 <h2>I'm currently</h2>

-- 🌱 learning Docker, SUnit, programming Sockets, & also general JS with <a href="https://github.com/w3cj">Coding Garden!</a>
+- 🌱 learning Docker, Smalltalk with SUnit, programming Sockets, & also following JS tutorials with <a href="https://github.com/w3cj">Coding Garden!</a>
-- 📚 Reading: **"Borges, Big Data y yo"** which is cool!
+- 📚 Reading: **"Borges, Big Data y yo"** which is supes cool!
 - 🤔 I’m looking for help with CSS, design & typography
 - 🦄 Looking into alternative tools for the internet